A stiff knee can develop for a number of reasons. There may be a problem in the joint restricting movement, or weakness in the surrounding muscles.

 Knee stiffness often develops after an injury.
 This tends to happen for a few reasons:

-Swelling isn’t always visible - there can be a considerable amount of excess fluid in the joint before there are any outward signs.
+Knee swelling isn’t always visible, you can't always see it - there can be a considerable amount of excess fluid in the joint before there are any outward signs.
 So it is possible to have a stiff knee without any other symptoms.

 If one of the structures of the knee is damaged, it can change how the knee moves.
 There is a sophisticated system of gliding, rolling and spinning movements in the joint to achieve full range of movement.
 An injury can affect these movements, limiting the mobility at the joint, leading to a stiff knee.

 Pain can also inhibit movement, leading to a stiff knee.
 It’s a

 normal reaction – when we move, it hurts, so we stop the movement.
 In

 the early stages following an injury, this response is helpful in

 preventing further damage.
 But if allowed to continue, the muscles and

 joint can become tight which can lead to long-term knee stiffness.

 Often, knee stiffness develops due to a combination of these three factors.
 The most common injuries that cause a stiff knee are: